 If Jeffrey Zeldman asked me what distinguishes a good app design from a mediocre one, I’d say that the best solutions are timeless.
 They can be fine-tuned to meet the fleeting trends.
 Overall, however, their relevance is unfailing, and reusing them is a win-win.
-The first half of 2021 has shown what trends can fall under the Timeless category and what trends will sink into oblivion soon.

-First and Foremost: What’s the Best App Design?
+First and Foremost: What’s the Best App Design

 Before delving into details, let’s come to a common understanding of the best mobile app design.